Cleveland Medical Malpractice Attorney

 Receive a free case evaluation regarding your potential medical malpractice lawsuit from a knowledgeable medical malpractice attorney in Cleveland who can help you.
 Our team at Spangenberg Shibley & Liber LLP offers tough, effective advocacy and support for our valued clients in the Cleveland area.
 We have been serving this area for years, winning serious injury lawsuits in Ohio and nationwide since 1946.
 Our sum total of verdicts and settlements won for our clients is over $1 billion.

 Don't wait to get started.
-Call us today at (216) 600-0114 to schedule a free consultation with our medical malpractice attorneys in Ohio.
+Call us today at (216) 600-0114 to schedule a free consultation with our medical malpractice attorneys in Cleveland.

 History of Excellence